 We will continue to monitor the developments in relation to ASIC’s Industry Funding Model.
 To stay up to date on any changes, you can subscribe to the Sophie Grace newsletter below.

 Should you wish to discuss further or have any questions, please contact us.

-Ivana works with the Compliance Team and Legal Team with a particular focus on Marketing, PR and Office Management.
+Ivana works with the Compliance and Legal Team with a particular focus on Marketing and Compliance.
 Ivana specialises in enhancing client relationships and supporting the Compliance and Legal Team.
 She assists clients with initial enquiries and ensures clients receive the latest regulatory updates through Sophie Grace social media channels, the monthly newsletter and the website blog page.
 She focuses on website development and management.
-Ivana also assists the Compliance Team and Legal Team in drafting documentation for clients.
+Ivana also assists the Compliance and Legal Team in drafting documentation for clients.